tetmiranda/Algorithmic-Trading-Bot/README.md

 ## Challenges/Next steps

-#Finding an indicator that was well suited for crypto currencies
-#Time constraints to test different features
+  * Finding an indicator that was well suited for crypto currencies *T ime constraints to test different features
-#Testing different signals and values
+  * Testing different signals and values
-#Adding in costs per trade#Testing the Algorithmic Trading Bot on Stocks
+  * Adding in costs per trade#Testing the Algorithmic Trading Bot on Stocks
-#Amending the code to better reflect the buy and sell signals
+  * Amending the code to better reflect the buy and sell signals

 ## Technology
 #### Programming: Python